Iconoclasm: Iconoclasm in Christian history

 Defaced relief of Horus and Isis in the Temple of Edfu, Egypt.
 Local Christians engaged in campaigns of proselytism and iconoclasm.

 Saint Benedict's monks destroy an image of Apollo, worshiped in the Roman Empire.

+Periods of aniconism have characterized various points of Christian history; early Christianity was largely aniconic, with Church Fathers Tertullian and Clement of Alexandria regarding the Ten Commandments to be binding on Christians.
+Early Christian apologists argued that God was beyond representation "and insisted that material things, unlike divine beings, were subject to disintegration, rust and decay."
+Marcus Minucius Felix stated that Christians lacked images "because Christians believe in and worship an invisible God."
+Aniconism was notable during the controversy of the Byzantine iconoclasm of the eighth century, and in the 16th century, when Calvinism rejected all images in churches, and this practice continues today in conservative Reformed (Calvinist) churches, as well as in Anabaptist Christianity.
+The Catholic Church and the Lutheran Church defend the use of sacred images in churches, shrines, and homes.

 Scattered expressions of opposition to the use of images have been reported: the Synod of Elvira appeared to endorse iconoclasm; Canon 36 states: "Pictures are not to be placed in churches, so that they do not become objects of worship and adoration."
 A possible translation is also: "There shall be no pictures in the church, lest what is worshipped and adored should be depicted on the walls."
 The date of this canon is disputed.
 Proscription ceased after the destruction of pagan temples.
 However, widespread use of Christian iconography only began as Christianity increasingly spread among Gentiles after the legalization of Christianity by Roman Emperor Constantine (c.
 312 AD).
 During the process of Christianisation under Constantine, Christian groups destroyed the images and sculptures of the Roman Empire's polytheist state religion.

 Among early church theologians, iconoclastic tendencies were supported by theologians such as Tertullian, Clement of Alexandria, Origen, Lactantius, Justin Martyr, Eusebius and Epiphanius.